Allow the use of MAC= parameter with ranged networks

 Note that there is no need to set IP=10.0.0.11 to MAC=02:00:0A:00:00:0B, within the VM you can set any IP.
 As part of IPv6 support we are thinking to define a network as a range of MACs...

-#2 Updated by Laurent Grawet about 8 years ago
+#2 Updated by Laurent Grawet over 8 years ago

 The MAC address (ex: 00:16:3E:D3:18:A2) has no 02:00 prefix because the VM was not initially deployed in OpenNebula.
 The licensing software running on it is paired to this MAC.
 According the doc (Virtual Network Definition File), it is possible to specify any MAC address with fixed network.